kubesphere/website/content/en/docs/project-user-guide/application-workloads/services.md

 ### Step 2: Input Basic Information

-1. In the dialogue that appears, you can see the filed **Version** prepopulated with `v1`.
+1. In the dialog that appears, you can see the filed **Version** prepopulated with `v1`.
 You need to define a name for the Service, such as `demo-service`.
 When you finish, click **Next** to continue.

     ![stateless_form_1](/images/docs/project-user-guide/workloads/stateless_form_1.jpg)